 Fluoroscopy In Favor: Lower MISPLACEMENT , Against:> Radiation index.

-Navigation In Favor : The Lowest Index of Bad Position and Radiation Against: Price of Navigation System , Longer surgical time
+Navigation In Favor : The Lowest Index of Bad Position and Radiation Against: Price of Navigation System , Longer surgical time – This paragraph needs to be revised.

 Key word: Lumbar degenerative pathology , free hand , fluoroscopy , misplacement pedicle screws, arthrodesis.
 Navegation system , O-arm

-The number of patients with degenerative diseases of the spine has increased significantly in recent years, due to changes in the lifestyle and behavior patterns, as well as increasing in life expectancy.(1) It is estimated that between 70-90% of the general population suffers from back pain and that approximately 4% will require surgical treatment.(1 )estimates that 44 million people in the United States suffer degenerative diseases of the spine, osteoporosis being the main cause; you are expected to be figures increase 30% over the next 20 years, as well as the number of patients with vertebral pathology that will require surgical treatment.(2) In the same way, the amount of economic resources for prevention, diagnosis, treatment and rehabilitation of patients with these pathologies It has increased in recent years.(3)
+The number of patients with degenerative diseases of the spine has increased significantly in recent years, due to changes in the lifestyle and behavior patterns, as well as increasing in life expectancy.(1) It is estimated that between 70-90% of the general population suffers from back pain and that approximately 4% will require surgical treatment.(1 )estimates that 44 million people in the United States suffer degenerative diseases of the spine, osteoporosis being the main cause; with figures expected to increase by 30% over the next 20 years, as well as the number of patients with vertebral pathology that will require surgical treatment.(2) In the same way, the amount of economic resources for prevention, diagnosis, treatment and rehabilitation of patients with these pathologies has increased in recent years.(3)

 One of the options available for surgical treatment of vertebral pathology is the instrumentation of the transpedicular column.
-Currently, surgery of transpedicular vertebral fusion represents the fixation technique most commonly used for treatment Surgical of vertebral diseases of a nature degenerative, vascular, infectious, metastatic, congenital and traumatic (4.5)
+Currently, transpedicular spinal fusion represents the technique most commonly used for fusion for the treatment of degenerative, vascular, infectious, metastatic, congenital and traumatic (4.5) spinal disease.

-The procedure involves the introduction of screws transpedicular through a point located at the junction of the transverse apophysis with the superior articular apophysis, which crosses the pedicle on its way to reach the vertebral body, providing stability and fixation internal to the Among the advantages of this procedure are the stabilization of the affected vertebral segments, the reduction of postoperative complications and the short hospital stay time, as well as a good degree of clinical improvement.
-Among the postoperative complications the most frequent acute and chronic infections are found, stenosis of adjacent vertebral segments to fixation, transient or permanent neurological deficit affected vertebral segment Screw misplacement, fixing system failure, persistence or aggravation of pain, fracture of the pedicle and invasion of the medullary canal with rupture of the dura and cerebrospinal fluid leak .
+The procedure involves the introduction of screws transpedicular through a point located at the junction of the transverse process with the superior articular process, which crosses the pedicle on its way to reach the vertebral body, providing stability and fixation internal to the vertebral body?
+Among the advantages of this technique are the stabilization of the affected vertebral segments, the reduction of postoperative complications and the short hospital stay time, as well as a good degree of clinical improvement.
+Frequent post operative complications include acute and chronic infections, stenosis of adjacent vertebral segments to fixation, transient or permanent neurological deficit affected vertebral segment Screw misplacement, fixation system failure, persistence or aggravation of pain, fracture of the pedicle and - rupture of the dura with cerebrospinal fluid leak .

-The morphometric characteristics of the vertebrae and in special pedicle, determine the size of the implants pedicle in both width and length, as well as the ideal shape, direction and angulation of the screw at the moment of its introduction.
-It is important for the surgeon, knowledge of these characteristics to avoid injuries of the pedicle cortex, meninges, nerve roots, facets articular, viscera or adjacent vascular structures due to incorrect placement or orientation of the screws.
+The morphometric characteristics of the pedicles, determines the size of the implants pedicle in both width and length, as well as the ideal shape, direction and angulation of the screw at the moment of its introduction.
+It is important for the surgeon, to have knowledge of these characteristics to avoid injuries of the pedicle cortex, meninges, nerve roots, facets articular, viscera or adjacent vascular structures due to incorrect placement or orientation of the screws.

+What are you studying here?
+The introduction makes no mention of the fact that there are different ways to place screws and that you are comparing these different techniques.
+Need to discuss why you are comparing the free-hand, fluoroscopic, and navigational techniques.

 Material & Methods

-404 surgically operated patients have been studied of Lumbar column of multiple etiologies between 2016 and 2019 in two hospitals.
+Cohort consists of 404 surgically operated patients that underwent lumbar spinal fusion between 2016 and 2019 in two hospitals.
 All surgical interventions were performed by the same surgeon with great surgical experience in spinal surgery.

-Screw insertion was done all cases with “hands-free” technique.
-All patients were underwent an introperative radiological examination at the end of the surgery to confirm the correct position of the screws, In each surgery only 2 controls were performed, in lateral projection, so radiation was minimized on the patient and the surgical team. .
-The degenerative surgeries performed were in the lumbar region with the diagnoses of. canal stenosis, spondylolisthesis, scoliosis,
+Screw insertion was done all cases with “free-hand” technique.
+All patients underwent introperative radiological examination at the end of the surgery to confirm the correct position of the screws, In each surgery only 2 controls were performed, in lateral projection, so radiation was minimized on the patient and the surgical team. . - The conditions treated included..

-The total number of screws used was 2064, 1 level of arthrodesis in 283 patients, 2 levels in 118 patients, 3 levels in 23 patients and 4 levels in 4 patients.
+The total number of screws used was 2064, 1 level of arthrodesis in 283 patients, 2 levels in 118 patients, 3 levels in 23 patients and 4 levels in 4 patients. - reword